Jayalakshmi999/assignment2-Medikonda/README.md

 - Rumeli Hisari Fortress Museum

 **[about me link](AboutMe.md)**
+_ _ _
+It descr
 # Tables
-_ _ _
-It describes the cities, location and time to spend in particular location
+ibes the cities, location and time to spend in particular location
 | City | Location | Time |
 | --- | --- | ---|
 | Newyork | Central Park | 2hours |
 | Newjersy | Coastline | 1hour|
 | Connecticut | Mystic | 3 hours |
 | Texas | The alamo | 4 hours |
+_ _ _
 #  Pithy Quotes
-_ _ _
 > The Journey of a thousand miles begins with one step.

 *Lao Tzu*